GAGGIUINO/gaggiuino.github.io/docs/gc/gaggia-classic.md

 6. After the upload is finished get the card out and power cycle the LCD.
 7. You should see temp readings on your screen if everything went according to plan.
-    >*Don't forget to test the thermocouple/relay combo operation, apply some heat to the thermocouple end and see whether the relay led operates in HIGH/LOW modes*
+    >*Don't forget to test the thermocouple/SSR combo operation, apply some heat to the thermocouple end and see whether the SSR led operates in HIGH/LOW modes*

 **At this point if all the above works as expected, then you're ready to install it all inside the machine.
 We'll be preparing some splitters that we'll use to connect to the Gaggia internals without introducing any permanent modifications so in the event of a desire to revert to stock it's a few disconnects away!**

 # BASE FUNCTIONALITY
 ***
 1. Take off the top cover by unscrewing the 2 top screws.
-You should be able to see something similar to the below image minus the SSR relay:
+You should be able to see something similar to the below image minus the SSR:
 >
 ![PXL_20210527_181116200 1](https://user-images.githubusercontent.com/109426580/190676716-bf126fbc-2177-43d0-8300-3525e7daac8c.jpg ':size=500')